 Upholstery: Removable cushion upholstered with premium aniline leather, suede, or fabric options

-Shell Construction: Moulded 7-ply wood with custom veneer finishes
+Shell Construction: Moulded 7-ply plywood with custom veneer finishes

 Base: Four-star non-swivel die-cast aluminum base